frontenddogma/web-development-glossary/manuscript/d.md

 : A daily Scrum event, time-boxed to 15 minutes, in which a Scrum Development Team plans the next development day.
 A Daily Scrum is not necessarily a “stand-up.”

 Dark Mode
-: A color scheme that uses light-colored text, icons, and graphical user interface elements on a dark background and is often discussed in terms of computer user interface design and web design.
+: A color scheme that uses light-colored text, icons, and graphical user interface elements on a dark background.
 Light on dark color schemes require less energy to display on the most common display technologies.&nbsp;[†](#w-dark-mode)

 Dark pattern
 : A user interface that has been crafted to trick users into doing things.
-The neologism “dark pattern” was coined in 2010 by Harry Brignull.
-Another more broad definition of a dark pattern is an instance where “user value is supplanted in favor of shareholder value.”&nbsp;[†](#w-dark-pattern) ℹ︎&nbsp;[darkpatterns.org](https://www.darkpatterns.org/)
+Another definition of a dark pattern is an instance where “user value is supplanted in favor of shareholder value.”
+The neologism “dark pattern” was coined in 2010 by Harry Brignull.&nbsp;[†](#w-dark-pattern) ℹ︎&nbsp;[darkpatterns.org](https://www.darkpatterns.org/)

 Darknet
 : The part of the Internet below the private Deep Web that uses custom software and hidden networks superimposed on the architecture of the Internet.
 “Darknet” was originally often associated with the Tor network.
 Anonymous communication between whistle-blowers, journalists, and news organisations is also facilitated by the “Darknet” Tor network.&nbsp;[†](#w-darknet)

 Dart
 : A client-optimized programming language for apps on multiple platforms.
-Dart is used to build mobile, desktop, backend, and web applications.
-Dart is an object-oriented, class defined, garbage-collected language using a C-style syntax that transcompiles optionally into JavaScript.
+Dart is an object-oriented, class-defined, garbage-collected language using a C-style syntax that transcompiles optionally into JavaScript.
 It supports interfaces, mixins, abstract classes, reified generics, static typing, and a sound type system.
 Dart was released in 2011 by Google.&nbsp;[†](#w-dart) ℹ︎&nbsp;[dart.dev](https://dart.dev/)

 Data
 : Individual units of information.
 A datum describes a single quality or quantity of some object or phenomenon.
 In analytical processes, data are represented by variables.
 Data is sometimes said to be transformed into information when it is viewed in context or in post-analysis.&nbsp;[†](#w-data)